 The rotator cuff consists of muscles and tendons that hold the shoulder in place.
-It is 1 of the most important parts of the shoulder.
-The rotator cuff allows a person to lift his and her arm and reach up.
-It stabilizes the ball-and-socket joint of the shoulder and allows for normal shoulder mechanics.
+It’s one of the most important parts of the shoulder.
+It allows you to lift your arm and reach up.
 An injury to the rotator cuff, such as a tear, may happen suddenly when falling on an outstretched hand or develop over time due to repetitive activities.
 Rotator cuff degeneration and tears may also be caused by aging.

-If the rotator cuff is injured, it may need to be repaired surgically.
-This may include shaving off bone spurs that are pinching the shoulder, and repairing torn tendons or muscles in the shoulder.
+If your rotator cuff is injured, you may need to repair it surgically.
+This may include shaving off bone spurs that are pinching the shoulder, or repairing torn tendons or muscles in the shoulder.
 Surgical techniques that may be used to repair a tear of the rotator cuff include arthroscopy, open surgery, or a combination of both.
-The goal of rotator cuff repair surgery is to help restore the function and flexibility of the shoulder and to relieve the pain that cannot be controlled by other treatments.
+The goal of rotator cuff repair surgery is to help restore the function and flexibility of the shoulder and to relieve the pain that can’t be controlled by other treatments.

-Injuries to the shoulder are common.
+Shoulder injuries are common.
 Athletes and construction workers often have rotator cuff injuries due to repetitive movement and overuse of the shoulder.
 The rotator cuff may be damaged from a fall or other injury to the shoulder.
-Damage may also occur slowly over time.
-In older patients, there may not be an injury or event to cause the tear.
+Damage may also happen slowly over time.
 The damage may be due to:

 Recurrent pain, limited ability to move the arm, and muscle weakness are the most common symptoms.